-The Citibank PremierMiles Visa Card offers the highest earn rate of Mabuhay Miles for any type of credit card spending with 1 mile for every 30 Pesos of spend (or 1.6m/USD).
+The Citibank PremierMiles Visa Signature Card offers the highest earn rate of Mabuhay Miles for any type of credit card spending with 1 mile for every 30 Pesos of spend (or 1.6m/USD).
 That’s a great reward rate, even when compared to highly rewarding US credit cards.
 Even better, the ThankYou points you earn are flexible and can be redeemed for a number of airlines, including my favorite carriers Singapore Airlines, Thai Airways and local competitor Cebu Pacific (read my credit card review here).
 The card has a chip (important for safety and international travel).
-The annual fee of P2,500 is waived with a spend of P180,000 per year or for Citigold customers.
+The high annual fee of P5,000 is waived for Citigold customers.
 The Foreign Exchange (FX) fee is very high at 3.525% making the card less interesting for international travel.
 One of the perks for the card include lounge access with the card!
 The high earn rate, flexibility of points and waveable fee make this the best all-around card to earn Mabuhay Miles with daily spend in the Philippines.

 PNB Mabuhay Miles World Master Card is the official card of the rewards program, with the flag carriers plane on the card design!
 You earn Mabuhay Miles straight up at a rate of 1 mile of every P33 – slightly less than with the Citi PremierMiles.
 As an upside, it is the only card with a sign-up bonus of 2,000 miles and you also get a bonus of 10,000 miles when you spend more than P100,000/year with Philippine Airlines.
 That more than covers the high annual fee of P6,000 (that can’t be waived).
-The card has the lowest FX fee of any of the cards at 1.5% and offers priority check-in at the airport!
-The good earn rate, spend bonus on PAL flights and low FX fee make this a great card for anybody flying frequently on PAL internationally!
+You can also get a 5% discount on select international flights when paying with the PNB card, but I wouldn’t get too excited as the eligible flights are not listed and restrictions apply.
+PNB increased the FX fee to 2.5%, giving up a previous advantage for international travelers!
+They do offer priority check-in at the airport!
+The good earn rate and spend bonus on PAL flights make this a great card for anybody flying frequently on PAL internationally!

 Good credit cards to keep: If you are applying for a new card to earn Mabuhay Miles, I recommend you apply for one of the three winners above.
-But if you are already earning reward points with the cards below offered by BDO, Metrobank, Standard Chartered, Union Bank or RCBC, you might want to hold on to them.
+But if you are already earning reward points with the cards below offered by Metrobank, Standard Chartered or Union Bank, you might want to hold on to them.
 While you have to spend more (40-50P per mile), the earn rates are still decent, fees are competitive and they offer various travel perks from lounge access or insurance to concierge services.
 It might not be worth the hassle of getting another card, paying multiple fees or having points in multiple accounts, just to earn slightly more points.